-Felicity Tolley – Energy Savings Trust (EST)
+Felicity Tolley – Energy Saving Trust (EST)

-I am responsible for the management of the Scottish Home Renewables programme, delivered on behalf of the Scottish Government.
+Felicity Tolley is responsible for the management of the Scottish Home Renewables programme, delivered on behalf of the Scottish Government.
 Scottish Home Renewables aims to overcome barriers to uptake of home renewables and energy storage systems across Scotland.

 John Blackwood- Scottish Association of Landlords (SAL)